Clinical-Genomics/BALSAMIC_validate/README.md

-# BALSAMIC_validate
+# Cancer_validate

 ## __version__ 0.1.0

 ## Aim
-A set of tools and data to validate BALSAMIC updates and other relevant pipelines: MIP, Nextflow, and Snakemake based pipelines or any variant callers.
+A set of tools and data to validate BALSAMIC (a workflows in clinical genomics) updates and other relevant pipelines: MIP, Nextflow, and Snakemake based pipelines or any variant callers.

 ## Input data description